bolajikoyi/Corona-Virus-Test-App/README.md

 - Navigate to the directory of the backend files: `cd backend-chest-X`
 - To install all the backend dependencies: `npm install`
-- To run the backend server: `nodemon server.js`
+- To run the backend server: `npm start`

 ## Tech Stack